forman/extendit/README.md

 ```

 The entry `activationEvent` causes the framework to fire an event of the form
-`"onCommand:${id}"`, if the code contribution with the given `"id"` is
+`"onCommand:${id}"` if the code contribution with the given `"id"` is
 requested.
-In turn, this causes the extension to be activated, that provides
+In turn, any extension that listens for the fired event will be
-this requested code contribution.
+activated.

-Then some extension could provide the following JSON contribution:
+Here is an extension that provide the following JSON contribution to the
+defined contribution point `commands` in its `package.json`

 ```json
 {